fiachragill/DCU-Notes/dcu/Logic.md

 /* A is north of B if it is directly north (obv) */

 north(A, B) :- directly_north(A, C), north(C, B).
-/* A is north of B if A is directly north of a point C that calls recursively */
+/* A is north of B if A is directly north of a point C that is north of B. ie. we move along checking if there exists a point north of B that A is directly north of.
+*/

 northeast(A, B) :- north(A, C), east(C, B).
+/*
+	north and east calls recursivly untill it either runs out of points ot until it finds a point c that is both south of A and east of B */
 ````